 Skip to main content

-Mechanics: Simple Harmonic Motion and Non-Inertial Reference Frames
+Introduction to Mechanics: Simple Harmonic Motion and Non-Inertial Reference Frames

-Mechanics: Simple Harmonic Motion and Non-Inertial Reference Frames
+Introduction to Mechanics: Simple Harmonic Motion and Non-Inertial Reference Frames

 Show More

 Next, you will learn how to modify Newton’s second law for both linear and rotational non-inertial reference frames.
 In particular, you will learn about the centrifugal and Coriolis fictitious forces.
-You will then study applications, such dynamics in the Earth’s atmosphere.
+You will then study their applications, such as dynamics in the Earth’s atmosphere.

 Prerequisites